-The Sangamon Valley Civic Orchestra is a full orchestra for adult community members of Springfield and the surrounding communities.
+Sangamon Valley Civic Orchestra is a full orchestra for adult community members of Springfield and the surrounding communities.
 The orchestra plays a wide variety of literature in three concerts per season.
 Membership to the ensemble is through audition with the Music Director.
 In woodwind and brass sections, SVCO will adhere to the orchestral instrumentation model of one person on each part to maintain musical integrity.

 The orchestra is conducted by the Music Director of the Sangamon Valley Youth Symphony.
 All music, stands, and percussion equipment are provided.